-INSPECTION CRITERIA: MAINTENANCE CRITERIA: 1.
-Basins are inspected for debris accumulation.
-1. Trash is removed, transferred, and disposed of at the landfill.
-2. Sediment accumulation levels are checked to maintain treatment capacity 2.
+INSPECTION CRITERIA: Basins are inspected for debris accumulation.
+Sediment accumulation levels are checked to maintain treatment capacity and flow conveyance.
+Surface water is inspected for any evidence of sheen or floating hydrocarbons.
+MAINTENANCE CRITERIA: Trash is removed, transferred, and disposed of at the landfill.
 Sediment is dredged daily using a front-end loader.
-Sediment is transferred and flow conveyance. and recycled as grading material or disposed of at the landfill.
-3. Surface water is inspected for any evidence of sheen or floating 3.
-Floating, sheen, and oils are removed from the basin by a boom and hydrocarbons. disposed of at the landfill.
-INSPECTION SCHEDULE: MAINTENANCE SCHEDULE: Sedimentation basins are inspected on daily basis when runoff events cause Maintenance is performed as needed. flow through them. -
+Sediment is transferred and recycled as grading material or disposed of at the landfill.
+Floating, sheen, and oils are removed from the basin by a boom and disposed of at the landfill.
+INSPECTION SCHEDULE: Sedimentation basins are inspected on daily basis when runoff events cause flow through them.
+MAINTENANCE SCHEDULE: Maintenance is performed as needed.